Privacy policy for the Blood Service Biobank

 Why is my data being collected?

-Your data is combined with the samples you have donated and collected in the Blood Service Biobank for research and product development related to health promotion, illness prevention, and the blood supply chain.
+Your data is combined with the samples you have donated and collected in the Blood Service Biobank for research related to health promotion, illness prevention, and the blood supply chain.
 In long-term biobanking seeks to promote health by facilitating studies that prevent diseases and identify disease mechanisms, and by supporting the development of treatments and diagnostics.

 The biobank processes the personal data of sample donors for the purpose of carrying out tasks provisioned under the Biobank Act (688/2012).
 The purpose of the Biobank Act is to support research that utilises human biological samples and protect the rights of donors.
 The legal justification for processing personal data under the EU General Data Protection Regulation is the performance of a task carried out in the public interest.
 The task carried out in the public interest is to enable scientific research as referred to in the Biobank Act.
 The biobank processes special categories of personal data, such as health data and genomic data.
 The biobank processes personal data on the basis of Articles 6(1)(e) and 9(2)(i) of the General Data Protection Regulation (2016/679).